MFOberwolfach/SNAPSHOTS/README.md

-LaTeX document class for the Snapshots of modern mathematics from Oberwolfach
+LaTeX document class for the snapshots of modern mathematics from Oberwolfach
 =============================================================================

+Snapshots of modern mathematics from Oberwolfach' is a project run by the Mathematisches Forschungsinstitut Oberwolfach (MFO) and funded by the Klaus Tschira Foundation.
+The snapshots give an accessible introduction into different aspects of modern mathematics and mathematical research.

+For more information, please see http://www.mfo.de/math-in-public/snapshots.

 snapshotmfo.cls
 ---------------

 The LaTeX document class.
-Place this file somewhere LaTeX can find it, e.g into the same folder as your main LaTeX file.
+Place this file somewhere LaTeX can find it, e.g. into the same folder as your main LaTeX file.
 It is released under the LaTeX Project Public License.